| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Although its other members vary, the table returned by factor

-always contains a member named "RCOND".
-This non-negative real
+always contains a member named "RCOND"

 scalar is an estimate of the reciprocal of the condition number of

-m.
-If "RCOND" is very small (that is, the condition number
+is very small (that is, the condition number

 is very large), then the matrix m is ill-conditioned.
 A warning

-message is produced if "RCOND" is less than 1.0E-8.
+message is produced if "RCOND"

 If BCSLIB-EXT (a sparse math library produced by Boeing Computer